 Help Desk Marketing: website/portal

-Help Desk Marketing: Informational tours
+Help Desk Marketing: Informational Roadshows

 Help Desk Marketing: Brown Bag Sessions

 A brown bag session is a topic focused meeting that occurs during a lunch period.
 Since participants or the meeting host provide lunch during the session, it has been commonly referred to as a brown bag meeting.
-This meeting format is a great way for the help desk to deliver specific information to their customers while promoting the help desk service offerings.
+This meeting format is a great way for the Help Desk to deliver specific information to their customers while promoting the help desk service offerings.

 Help Desk Marketing: Technology Fairs